Skip to main content

 1. Assign a wristband to the patient

-2. Configure geofence level (unit, floor, or campus — room level available when room doorway receivers are installed)
+2. Configure geofence level (unit, floor, or campus — room level available when room doorway gateways are installed)

-3. Fixed BLE receivers detect the wristband at boundaries
+3. Fixed BLE gateways detect the wristband at boundaries

 4. Hub evaluates whether detection constitutes a violation